chmieladr/capture-the-flag-solutions/PW_CTF_DS_2024_2025/hope_you_dont_have_trypanophobia/payloads.md

 ```
 #### Conclusions
 - After manually casting the note as text, we received the note.
 This means that we can access the `notes` table properly.
-- Looks like the data in here is encrypted, however it's too early to say anything valid about it.
+- It looks like the data in here is encrypted, however it's too early to say anything valid about it.

 ### `table_names.json`
 ```json